- What are the advantages of leasing?

 - Protects against obsolescence: Equipment can be returned at the end of the lease and replaced with updated equipment.

 - Flexibility: There are numerous ways to structure lease payments to meet the particular requirements of the lessee.

-How do I enter into a lease?
+How do I create a Lease Order in FIS?

 How do I decide how long my lease term should be?